 None of these are easy, but they are essential

-You don’t have a marketing team anymore, so it’s all down to you.
+Most agents run solo and don’t have a marketing team, so it all boils down to you.

 Did this article provide you better clarity?

-Like, comment below and share this with your friends who are embarking on a Property Agent Career!
+Like, comment below and share this with your friends who need help in their real estate career or are planning to embark on one soon!

-Searching for great real estate career mentorship to shorten your learning curve?
+Searching for tech savvy real estate career mentorship to improve your results?